I was halfway through school when it hit me.

 So I began to search out clinicians who were getting amazing results for their patients and I soon discovered Functional Medicine.
 Functional Medicine works by recognizing that each person is unique and treating them as such.
 When practiced correctly, Functional Medicine is identifying all of the environmental, nutritional, mindset, and lifestyle factors that contribute to disease and resolving them.

-It’s understanding that eating well is only a small piece of the health puzzle and that you cannot expect to feel amazing if you are staying up late staring at your phone, guzzling coffee, and spending your days indoors.
+It’s understanding that eating well is only a part of the health puzzle and that you cannot expect to feel amazing if you are staying up late staring at your phone, guzzling coffee, constantly stressed out, and spending your days indoors.

-And it’s through working over a decade in medicine and training with some world-class clinicians that I learned how to leverage the body’s innate capacity to heal from all sorts of issues, from fatigue and brain fog, to gut issues and autoimmune conditions, and more.
+And it’s through working over a decade in medicine and training with some world-class clinicians that I learned how to leverage the body’s innate capacity to heal from all sorts of issues, from fatigue and brain fog, to gut issues, high cholesterol, high blood sugar, and more.

 I’ve come to understand that even though our world is constantly evolving and it feels like it’s hard to keep up with all of the new information and technology, the principles to achieving peak health stay the same.